-All sequences - embedded real time clock defining when the camera is switched on, switching on the camera, focusing, triggering the picture capture sequence and switching off the camera - are controlled by a low power Texas Instruments MSP430 microcontroller.
-The embedded real time clock is software defined: every second the microcontroller wakes up, manages the real time clock and compares its status with a user-programmed alarm, and checks the voltage level on a USB input in order to asses whether a user attempts to reconfigure the settings (real time clock or alarm values).
+All sequences, embedded real time clock defining when the camera is switched on, switching on the camera, focusing, triggering the picture capture sequence and switching off the camera, are controlled by a low power Texas Instruments MSP430 microcontroller.
+The embedded real time clock is software defined: every second the microcontroller wakes up, manages the real time clock and compares its status with a user programmed alarm, and checks the voltage level on a USB input in order to assess whether a user attempts to reconfigure the settings (real time clock or alarm values).
 The available settings provide the definition of a daily start time, followed by a number of pictures taken daily at pre-defined time intervals.
-This sequence is repeated every day, minimizing the conditions of acquiring pictures in low light conditions.
+This sequence is repeated every day, minimising the conditions of acquiring pictures in low light conditions.

 This setup provided a total of about 20000 pictures over a duration of 3 years, out of the expected 32800.
-The cameras were kept running the whole year at fixed time intervals, even though the images taken during night - full darkness sets from end of November to end of January at this polar latitude - are not usable.
+The cameras were kept running the whole year at fixed time intervals, even though the images taken during night, full darkness sets from end of November to end of January at this polar latitude, are not usable.
 Maintenance was performed twice every year, in April and September.
-Besides some data losses due to erratic electronic circuit behavior - either water condensation on the printed circuit boards or electrostatic discharge from electric potential buildup associated with snow friction on the insulating casing under strong winds - the number of usable images is limited by weather conditions, as would be the case of visible spectrum satellite imagery.
+Besides some data losses due to erratic electronic circuit behaviour, either water condensation on the printed circuit boards or electrostatic discharge from electric potential buildup associated with snow friction on the insulating casing under strong winds, the number of usable images is limited by weather conditions, as would be the case of visible spectrum satellite imagery.
 Only the lowest cameras provide usable pictures during overcast days.
-The settings we used was one image every 4 hours, 3 times every day, starting at 8 AM UTC (Fig. 3).
-The purpose of this recording setup is to ensure that we acquire at least one usable image every day under most weather and lighting conditions.
+The setting we used was one image every 4 hours, 3 times every day, starting at 8 AM UTC (Fig. 3).
+The purpose of this recording setup is to ensure that at least one usable image was acquired every day under most weather and lighting conditions.
+All these technical choices were directed by reliability, weight and autonomy concerns, yielding successful autonomous acquisitions during 4 years.